ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20230521-EvaluatingContainerRegistries.md

 ## My Choice

-I ended up choosing the DIgitalOcean Registry.
-It meets all of my functional requirements, the cost is low and there are no extra bandwidth egress fees for using it (for now).
-But I am a little worries about what the egress fees will be once I do start to use it.
+I ended up choosing the DigitalOcean Registry.
+It meets all of my functional requirements.
+I won't be able to use the lowest cost tier, but for my needs I know the price won't grow based on usage like the others probably will.
+I am a little worried about what the egress fees will be once I do start to use it.
 Though I'm sure it won't be too bad.
 Remember, I made this decision based on my own requirements which are probably different from yours.